REI Co-op Trail Pod 30 Review

 To sleep comfortably at a lower limit rating, however, most people will need a great sleeping pad, extra insulating layers, and residual heat from a tent buddy.
-The average backpacker will likely be happier in this and similarly rated bags closer to the EN comfort rating — in the Trail Pod's case 38F.
+The average backpacker will likely be happier in this and similarly rated bags closer to the EN comfort rating — in the Trail Pod's case: 38F.
 With this level of warmth, it's well suited for all but the coldest 3-season conditions.

 Although this is a traditional mummy bag, the taper from the head to foot of the bag is fairly mild.
 Its 64-inch shoulder girth is also among the widest of the budget sleeping bags.
 Together these qualities result in a bag that feels particularly spacious.
 The polyester taffeta fabric lining on the inside of the bag is also a favorite of our testers because it feels softer than the glossy nylon found on many more expensive bags.

 Keep in mind that this measured packed size is not attainable with the simple the drawstring stuff sack included with the Trail Pod.
 That sack is relatively heavy at 3.2 ounces and achieves a packed size that's roughly 20% larger than the minimum we observed with a good compression sack.
-So if you plan to backpack regularly, we recommend spending an extra $20 on a lighter, more effective, after-market compression sack.
+So if you plan to backpack regularly, we recommend spending an extra twenty bones on a lighter, more effective, after-market compression sack.

-The versatility advantage of synthetic insulation is not very useful for distinguishing the Trail Pod from other budget bags—most budget bags use synthetic insulation because it's cheap and easy to work.
+The versatility advantage of synthetic insulation is not very useful for distinguishing the Trail Pod from other budget bags—most budget bags use synthetic insulation because it's cheap and easy to work with.
 Compared to these direct competitors, the Trail Pod offers about average versatility.
 Its ¾-length zipper is useful at venting excess heat while its hood seals in heat on colder nights.
 Unfortunately, it lacks any additional features, like a neck baffle or accessory vents, to extend its usable temperature range and enhance the overall versatility.

 Features and Design